A Note to the Coach Who’s Winning and Drowning at the Same Time

 And the advice they kept getting?
 Do more.
 Launch again.
 Hire another VA.
 Scale harder.

 Nobody was saying the obvious thing.
+So I will.

 You don't have a strategy problem.
 You have an infrastructure problem.
 And no amount of launching will fix infrastructure.